JamesYuan/solid-design-principles-in-common-lisp/o-openclosed.md

 ```

-If we do want `total-area` method to calculate a sum of Rectangle areas instead of Circle, we won't be able to do that due to its specific area calculation formula ($$a = \pi r^2$$) without modifying `total-area` method.
+If we do want `total-area` method to calculate a sum of Rectangle areas instead of Circle, we won't be able to do that due to its specific area calculation formula (a = pi * r^2) without modifying `total-area` method.

 So how can we go over this limit?